 You can directly jump to a section of your choice or keep scrolling.

 What Is Online Reputation Management?

-Online reputation means the people's notion of an individual, organization, store, product, service, or any entity that has an online presence.
-Good brand reputation builds trust among people and it has a ripple effect on several business-critical metrics and consumer behavior.
+Online reputation means the people's notion of an individual, organization, store, product, service, or any entity with an online presence.
+A good brand reputation builds trust among people and it has a ripple effect on several business-critical metrics and consumer behavior.

 Online Reputation management refers to monitoring brand mentions across platforms for customer reviews and talking points to curb negative sentiments and create a positive brand image.

 ORM goes beyond just replying to comments on social platforms and websites.
 It's about understanding how people perceive your brand and taking actionable steps to improve that.
 Whether it's about press releases defaming your brand, social mentions in a bad light, negative reviews on app stores, or poor ratings on company review websites, as a brand owner, you have to be on top of these to defend your brand reputation online.

 You may feel overwhelmed by the sheer effort you shall put into managing your brand reputation.
 However, online reputation management software can make this uphill task easy for you to focus on other business-critical operations.

 Now let's dive into the importance of online reputation management and why your brand should take it seriously.

 Why Is Online Reputation Management Important For Your Business?

 You now have an overview of why ORM is important for your business.
 Let's get into the details of it.